Income inequality in the United States: Demographic issues

 Comparisons of household income over time should control for changes in average age, family size, number of breadwinners, and other characteristics.
 Measuring personal income ignores dependent children, but household income also has problems – a household of ten has a lower standard of living than one of two people, though their incomes may be the same.
 People's earnings tend to rise over their working lifetimes, so point-in-time estimates can be misleading.
-(A world in which each person received a lifetime of income on their 21st birthday and no income thereafter would have an extremely high Gini, even if everyone received the exact same amount.
+(A world in which each person received a lifetime of income on their 21st birthday and no income thereafter would have an extremely high Gini, even if everyone received the same amount.
 Real-world incomes also tend to be spiky, although not to that extreme.)
 Some 11% of households eventually appear in the 1% at some point.
-The inequality of a recent college graduate and a 55-year-old at the peak of his/her career is not an issue if the graduate has the same career path.
+The inequality between a recent college graduate and a 55-year-old at the peak of their career is not an issue if the graduate has the same career path.

-Conservative researchers and organizations have focused on the flaws of household income as a measure for standard of living in order to refute claims that income inequality is growing, is excessive or poses a problem.
+Conservative researchers and organizations have focused on the limitations of household income as a measure of the standard of living to refute claims that income inequality is growing, excessive, or a problem.

 According to a 2004 analysis of income quintile data by The Heritage Foundation, inequality is less after adjusting for household size.
-Aggregate share of income held by the upper quintile (the top earning 20 percent) decreases by 20.3% when figures are adjusted to reflect household size.
+The aggregate share of income held by the upper quintile (the top-earning 20 percent) decreases by 20.3% when figures are adjusted for household size.

-However the Pew Research Center found household income declined less than individual income in the twenty-first century, because those no longer able to afford separate housing moved in with relatives, creating larger households with more earners.
+However, the Pew Research Center found that household income declined less than individual income in the twenty-first century because those who could no longer afford separate housing moved in with relatives, creating larger households with more earners.
 A 2011 CBO study adjusted for household size so that its quintiles contain an equal number of people, not an equal number of households.
 CBO found income distribution over a multi-year period "modestly" more equal than annual income, confirming earlier studies.

-According to Noah, adjusting for demographic factors such as increasing age and smaller households, indicates that income inequality is less extreme but growing faster than without the adjustment.
+According to Noah, adjusting for demographic factors such as increasing age and smaller households indicates that income inequality is less extreme but growing faster than it would be without the adjustment.

 Gini index

 The Gini coefficient was developed by Italian statistician and sociologist Corrado Gini and published in his 1912 paper Variability and Mutability (Variabilità e mutabilità).

-Gini ratings can be used to compare inequality (by race, gender, employment) within and between jurisdictions, using a variety of income measures and data sources, with differing results.
+Gini ratings can be used to compare inequality (by race, gender, and employment) within and between jurisdictions, using a variety of income measures and data sources, with differing results.
 For example, the Census Bureau's official market Gini for the US was 47.6 in 2013, up from 45.4 in 1993.
 By contrast, OECD's US adjusted compensation Gini was 37 in 2012.